Online Master's in IT Management

 Ranked Among the Best Online Graduate Business Programs

->

-> For the seventh year in a row, CTU's Master of Science in Management degree programs are ranked among the Best Online Graduate Business Programs (excluding MBA) by U.S. News and World Report.*
+For the eighth consecutive year, CTU's Master of Science in Management degree programs are ranked among the Best Online Graduate Business Programs (excluding MBA) by U.S. News & World Report.*

->

-> CTU strives to make it convenient to stay on top of coursework anytime, anywhere with CTU Mobile.
+CTU strives to make it convenient to stay on top of coursework anytime, anywhere with CTU Mobile.
 Classes start 9 times per year and run 5 weeks long.

 * CTU programs are ranked among U.S. News & World Report’s 2023 Best Online Programs.